-- Based on the level of analysis and the stated assumptions, a downtown sports/entertainment facility is financially feasible. - Given the scale of investment required, and the potential impact a new downtown sports/ entertainment facility would have on the community, the most appropriate funding structure involves both private and public participation. - No existing financial structure applies wholly to the Edmonton facility.
-A "made-in Edmonton" financing proposal should therefore be developed by project proponents and reviewed by the City. - 4.
+2. Given the scale of investment required, and - the potential impact a new downtown sports/ entertainment complex would have on the community, the most appropriate funding structure involves both private and public participation. - 3.
+No existing financial structure applies wholly to the Edmonton facility.
+A "made-in Edmonton" financing proposal should therefore be developed by project proponents and reviewed by the city. - 4.
 Once a proposal is brought forward, City Council should move the project forward by undertaking an in-depth assessment of the financing/funding structures and potential funding partners, along with community consultation.